Donner Institute

 The Donner Institute for Research in Religious and Cultural History (or The Donner Institute, Donnerska Institutet) is a private institute in Finland maintained by the Åbo Akademi University.
 The Institute was founded in 1959 with an extensive donation by Uno and Olly Donner.
 It hosts the largest special library on Comparative Religion in the Nordic countries, supports research in the area of the Institute through grants, and organizes conferences and seminars.
-It publishes the journal Scripta Instituti Donneriani Aboensis.
+It publishes the journal Scripta Instituti Donneriani Aboensis, and the journal Approaching Religion.

 Award

 In 2010 the Donner Institute established an annual prize for "outstanding research into religion conducted at a Nordic university" to researchers in the field of religious studies for a significant and relatively new published monograph.

 The recipients of this award have been: